-Orders received increased 19% year on year to 159.3 billion yen, mainly for bridges/water gates, and the revenue amounted to 170.9 billion yen, on par with the previous fiscal year.
-Despite the expansion in the LCB, the operating profit decreased 12% from the previous fiscal year to 15.0 billion yen (operating margin 8.8%), due to deterioration in the business environment, such as price hikes, delays in cost reductions, and other factors.
-For FY2024, we expect the operating profit to increase by 40% year on year, as a result of revenue improvement and others.
+systems, shield systems and concrete construction materials.
+We will contribute to the building of safe, secure, and resilient yen, mainly for bridges/water gates, and the revenue amounted to 170.9 billion yen, on par with the previous fiscal year.
+Despite the expansion in the LCB, the operating profit decreased 12% from the previous fiscal year to 15.0 billion ven (operating margin as price hikes, delays in cost reductions, and other factors.
+For

+Orders received increased 19% year on year to 159.3 billion